Jeong-Research-Group/SIB/README.md

 The screening workflow employs the following datasets and computational tools:

-- **Alex-MP-20**
+- **MP-Na**
-  Used as the source dataset for materials screening.
+  Used as the source dataset and reference chemical space for sodium-containing materials screening.

 - **MatterGen**
-  Used for generative materials exploration.
+  Used for generative exploration of candidate sodium-ion battery cathode materials.

 - **MatterSim**
   Used for machine-learning-based structural and thermodynamic stability evaluation.

 - **ALIGNN (Atomistic Line Graph Neural Network)**
-  Used for machine-learning-based prediction of electronic band gaps.
+  Used for machine-learning-based prediction of electronic properties.

+- **Energy Above Hull (E_hull)**
+  Used to evaluate the thermodynamic stability of the generated candidate structures.

+- **Oxidation-State Analysis**
+  Used to evaluate chemically reasonable oxidation states and compositions of the generated structures.

+- **Average Voltage**
+  Used to evaluate the predicted electrochemical voltage characteristics of candidate cathode materials.

+- **Reversibility Analysis**
+  Used to assess structural and compositional criteria relevant to reversible Na-ion insertion and extraction.

+- **Elastic Modulus**
+  Used to evaluate the mechanical properties of the screened candidate structures.

+- **Spglib**
+  Used for crystal symmetry analysis and space-group identification.

 - **VASP (Vienna Ab initio Simulation Package)**
   Used for density functional theory (DFT) calculations and validation of the screened candidate structures.

-Detailed information on each screening stage and the corresponding intermediate structures is provided in [`alex-mp-20/README.md`](alex-mp-20/README.md) and [`mp-F/README.md`](mp-F/README.md).
+Detailed data and intermediate structures generated at each screening stage are organized in the corresponding subdirectories under [`MP-Na/`](MP-Na/).

 ---

 ## References

-### MatterGen / Alex-MP-20
+### MatterGen

 1. C. Zeni et al., "A generative model for inorganic materials design," *Nature* (2025).
    [DOI: 10.1038/s41586-025-08628-5](https://doi.org/10.1038/s41586-025-08628-5)